quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-setup.md

 ## Credits

-This guide is a community-contributed configuration by [@Kurami32](https://github.com/gtsteffaniak/filebrowser/discussions/1237#discussioncomment-14447935).
+This guide is a community-contributed guide by [@Kurami32](https://github.com/gtsteffaniak/filebrowser/discussions/1237#discussioncomment-14447935).
 Thank you for sharing your working setup!